yblokh/pingmonitor/README.md

 # pingmonitor
-ping list of hosts and send telegram message
+ping list of hosts and send telegram message when host down